alfski/lg-biodigital/README.md

 ## Notes

+* Run client Chrome's with "--disable-web-security --user-data-dir=A_FOLDER" to get fov setting to work.

 * Biodigital models can take 30-60 seconds to load completely, especially the animated ones.

 * Try the 'Play/Stop Animation' buttons on scenes like 'Respiration' and 'Running Man'.